Vaping is using any form of electronic smoking device to deliver nicotine through the lungs.

 WHAT DO VAPING DEVICES LOOK LIKE?

-HOW DO I TALK MY KIDS ABOUT VAPING?
+HOW DO I TALK TO MY KIDS ABOUT VAPING?

 Talk to your kids regularly so that they feel comfortable talking to you about vaping and e-cigarette usage at their school.